argoproj/argo-cd/docs/tracking_strategies.md

 # Tracking and Deployment Strategies

-An ArgoCD application spec provides several different means to track kubernetes resource manifests in git.
-This document describes the different techniques which can be used and the means of deploying those manifests to the target environment.
+An ArgoCD application spec provides several different ways of track kubernetes resource manifests in git.
+This document describes the different techniques and the means of deploying those manifests to the target environment.

 ## Auto-Sync